jon-hanson/parsecj/README.md

 &#8718;

+Again, we have reduced the LHS of the law to the same form as the RHS, thus proving the law.

 ### Associativity

-Proving the associativty law is a little more involved than the other two laws, and is beyond the scope of this document. it can be proved by first noting that expression `p.parse(s)`, the Parser p applied to an input, must yield one of the following four outputs:
+Proving the associativity law is a little more involved than the other two laws, and is beyond the scope of this document.
+It can be proved by first noting that the expression `p.parse(s)`, that is the Parser `p` applied to an input `s`, must yield one of the following four outputs:

 1. `Consumed(Ok(a, r))`